Dr Paul Jarvis

 Statistical Analysis for Tenovus Cancer Research project.

-As statistical advisor in the Faculty of Life Science and Education, Paul works on a variety of projects in a number of domains.
-These include, analysis of spirituality competency among nursing students, analysis of breast cancer survival rates, hurricane warning systems, falls among elderly people, the effects of smoking cessation programmes, analysis of home care quality, the representation of ethnicities in mental health services, the provision of end of life care for people with learning disabilities, and quality control systems in urodynamics.
-Forthcoming projects will examine the impact of support schemes for vulnerable families and analysis of the developmental and support needs for residential support workers.
+Having previously worked as statistical advisor in the Faculty of Life Science and Education, Paul has maintained links to continue to provide statistical support on a variety of projects in healthcare as well as computing domains.
+Research topics include, analysis of spirituality competency among nursing students, analysis of breast cancer survival rates, hurricane warning systems, falls among elderly people, the effects of smoking cessation programmes, analysis of home care quality, the representation of ethnicities in mental health services, the provision of end of life care for people with learning disabilities, quality control systems in urodynamics, the impact of support schemes for vulnerable families and analysis of the developmental, support needs for residential support workers, minority language use on Twitter, loneliness among older migrant populations, and measurement techniques for classification of obesity among children.

 Areas of Expertise